MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/accessibility-and-regulatory/skype-for-business-and-microsoft-teams-data-collection-practices.md

 ## Census data

-Census data is acquired solely to provide, support, and improve Skype for Business and Skype for Business Online.
+Census data is acquired solely to provide, support, and improve Skype for Business.
+Microsoft Teams and Skype for Business Online.
 It includes environmental information such as device and operating system versions, and regional and language settings.
 It also includes counters for sign-in attempts and failures.
 Here are some specific examples of the census data that's collected:

-|
-|
 |****Data type****|****Example****|****Notes****|
 |:-----|:-----|:-----|
 |AppName  <br/> |iPhoneSkype  <br/> ||